Conversation

 me

-Yes, and we'll sit there with headphones, glasses with medical filter (which everyone takes as sunglasses and no one believes it's result of research project titled 'how to choose filter so brain 🧠 doesn't explode'), without eye contact, without speech.
-Doesn't matter what anyone thinks because 'nothing about us without us' is just slogan on poster, and in practice every expert already knows long ago what we should feel, think and do.
+Yes, and we'll sit there with headphones, in glasses with a medical filter (which everyone takes for sunglasses and nobody believes is the result of a research project titled 'how to choose a filter so the brain does not explode'), without eye contact, without speech.

 brain